graphql-java/graphql-java/docs/schema.rst

     GraphQLSchema graphQLSchema = schemaGenerator.makeExecutableSchema(typeRegistry, buildRuntimeWiring());

-The Graphql IDL type system has another construct for modularising a schema.
+The Graphql SDL type system has another construct for modularising a schema.
 You can use `type extensions` to add extra fields and interfaces to a type.

 Imagine you start with a type like this in one schema file.